Charles Augarde's personal web page

 - Robert Bird, now back with us as a PDRA

 - John Brigham (late of this parish) now back at Pittsburgh

 - Michael Cortis

 - Andrew Deeks, now vice chancellor of Murdoch University, Australia (with his own Wikipedia page)

 - Chengbin Du, Hohai University

 - Claire Heaney, Imperial College London

-- Guy Houlsby, emeritus now, who also has his own Wikpedia page
+- Guy Houlsby, (with his own Wikpedia page)

 - Paul Jaquin, New Zealand